GlobalwideGames/globalwidegames.github.io/README.md

 - Fast Compatibilty
 - Large Library of Games (soon if im not lazy)
 - Proxies (soon if yall stop getting them blocked)

+# Blog
+v1.0.0 - basic site uploaded updates and more games will be coming